Open Account

 • Stochastic Oscillator: Helps identify price exhaustion after sharp seasonal moves.

-In 2012, a severe drought in the U.S. Midwest caused corn prices to spike.
-After the supply shock subsided, prices reverted to average levels.
+In 2012, a severe drought in the U.S. Midwest tumbled the corn prices.
+Prices returned to normal after the supply shock passed.
 Traders used seasonality patterns combined with stochastic signals.
 This way, they could spot the price peak as conditions normalized.

 Metals (Silver, Copper, Platinum)